gabornemeth/Xamarin-Forms-Labs/README.md

 ## NOTICE: This project is no longer officially maintained.
 **This is a private fork, which can be significantly differenct from the [original one](https://github.com/XLabs/Xamarin-Forms-Labs).
 It's focusing on the controls only.
 Recent NuGet packages can be grabbed from [MyGet](https://www.myget.org/F/gabornemeth/api/v3/index.json).**

-**Important for developers**
-The master branch is the current development branch.

 **Find a Bug or Fix a Bug** [Issue Tracker](https://github.com/gabornemeth/Xamarin-Forms-Labs/issues)

 Currently trying to build a usable documentation from existing wiki pages.
 Check it regularly [here](http://gabornemeth.github.io/Xamarin-Forms-Labs/)